Explore detailed information about lodging, participant training, bike rentals, buses, meals and more at Face of America.

 - Any athlete traveling with a companion (or companions) will be responsible for half the price of each hotel night.
 World T.E.A.M. will reimburse after the athlete submits a hotel invoice for the room charges.

-- World T.E.A.M. will provide shuttle service between the Saturday ride ending/Sunday start at the Flying Dog Brewery and the host hotels in Frederick.
+- World T.E.A.M. will provide shuttle service between the Saturday ride ending/Sunday start at the Frederick Fairgrounds and the host hotels in Frederick.

 Our Lodging Committee contact: